Will a Military Conviction Show up on a Background Check? (Full Answer)

 An individual applying for veteran preference must provide the full DD-214 to the employer for review.
 Veterans applying for higher-level government jobs can also expect a a complete DD-214 to show up on a background check.13

-Does AWOL Show Up On A Background Check?
+Does AWOL Show Up on a Background Check?

 If an individual is tried and sentenced for AWOL in a court-martial, it is likely that the conviction will show up on a criminal background check.

-Does Military Service Show Up On A Background Check?
+Does Military Service Show Up on a Background Check?

 An individual wondering “Will a military conviction show up on a background check?” may also be interested to know whether general military service will show up on a background check.
 The short answer is “Yes if an individual reports military service.”
 When an individual responds affirmatively that they were in the military, the background check company will obtain the DD-214 from the military branch to confirm service dates and experience.